helloanh/JHU-CourseWork/EN605-SoftwareEng/2017.3/instructor-topic-dashboard.rst

 ========

 The instructor-topic dashboard serves as a main view after the user has uploaded comments csv file.
-It has two pannels for the user: one pannel to display the *topic sentiment distribution* and another pannel to display the *instructor sentiment distribution*.
-The *topic sentiment distribution* maps out names of instructor to the number of comments.
+It has two pannels for the user: one pannel to display the **topic sentiment distribution** and another pannel to display the &*instructor sentiment distribution**.
+The topic sentiment distribution maps out names of instructor to the number of comments.
 Both pannel displays three level of sentiment: postive, negative, and neutral to either the instructor or the topics.
 The data is a processed RESTful datapoint for instructors and courses, from the backend layer.
 Furthermore, it should have additional options to return to the upload view.

 Problem Description